 The Wisconsin Arts Board ensures full access to and participation in its programs for all Wisconsin citizens throughout the state regardless of disability, race, age, sex, religion, or national origin.

-All Wisconsin Arts Board forms, applications and publications can be made available in large type, Braille or audio tape.
+All Wisconsin Arts Board forms, applications and publications can be made available in large type or audio file.

 Please contact us for more information.